- Ban on forcing journalists to disclose sources and use of spyware against them, except in strictly defined cases

 Public authorities will publish information every year about their state advertising expenditure, the total annual amount spent and the amounts spent per media service provider or online platform.

-The deal has to be formally approved by the Parliament as a whole (March plenary tbc), as well as by the Council.
+The deal has to be formally approved by the Committee on Culture and Education (January tbc) and by the Parliament as a whole (March plenary tbc), as well as by the Council.